Neeraj Chopra finishes 2nd in Stockholm Diamond League, misses 90m mark by a whisker | Sports-Games

 Neeraj Chopra finishes 2nd in Stockholm Diamond League, misses 90m mark by a whisker

-Olympic champion Neeraj Chopra clinched his first top-3 finish at the prestigious Diamond League Meeting with a national record-shattering effort but missed the 90m mark by a whisker in a star-studded field here on Thursday.The 24-year-old Chopra opened with a stunning throw of 89.94m, just 6cm shy of the 90m mark, the gold standard in the world of javelin throw and that effort eventually turned out to be his best.His other throws measured 84.37m, 87.46m, 84.77m, 86.67 and 86.84m.
+Olympic champion Neeraj Chopra clinched his first top-3 finish at the prestigious Diamond League Meeting with a national record-shattering effort but missed the 90m mark by a whisker in a star-studded field here on Thursday.The 24-year-old Chopra opened with a stunning throw of 89.94m, just 6cm shy of the 90m mark, the gold standard in the world of javelin throw and that effort eventually turned out to be his best as he finished second.His other throws measured 84.37m, 87.46m, 84.77m, 86.67 and 86.84m.

 - Country: